 FCPS encourages medical and dental exams for students entering middle school to help identify health concerns that may affect educational performance.
 All students who participate in interscholastic sports must have a physical exam before the sport begins.

-Parents or guardians who want their child to attend a school outside their assigned attendance area should review our recently updated Out of District Transfer information prior to completing the application.
+Parents or guardians who want their child to attend a school outside their assigned attendance area should review the 2018-19 Restricted Schools List and Regulations 400-78, Restricting Schools to Out-of-District Transfers and 400-15, Assignment and Transfer of Students.

 Students who come to Frederick County to live with persons other than a parent or legal guardian must complete an Application to Enroll and may be charged tuition.
 Students under 18 years of age who are establishing residency by changing guardianship or custody must present a document signed by the court.